JustWhit3/key-manager/README.md

 <p align="center"><img src="https://github.com/JustWhit3/key-manager/blob/main/img/examples/login_state.png" width = "500"></p>

 Other states will not be shown but could be observed directly through the app.

-## Todo

-- Add setup to password recovery in case of troubles.
-- Add possibility to change the app password.

 ## Credits